ga-curriculum/github-collaboration/branch-naming-conventions/README.md

 By following a consistent naming convention, you can easily identify the purpose of each branch and maintain a clean and organized codebase.

 > 🧠 Branches like `feature/sign-in`, `bugfix/home-page-error`, and `refactor/cat-show-component` use the naming convention to the fullest potential.

+## Best practice branch naming conventions with collaborators

+> 💡 When using the collaborator method, you'd still add your indentifier to the start of the branch name, making the full name of our examples above soemthing like: `<identifier>/feature/sign-in`, `<identifier>/bugfix/home-page-error`, and `<identifier>/refactor/cat-show-component`.